vividvilla/olaf/README.md

-# Olaf
-## because some blogs are worth freezing for.
+### Olaf - because some blogs are worth freezing for.

 Olaf freezes your complex and slower dynamic blog to simple and faster static blog.
-Olaf is made of ice...No, but Python(Flask).
+BTW its not made of ice but Python(Flask).

 ![Olaf dancing](https://d13yacurqjgara.cloudfront.net/users/21927/screenshots/1831989/dribbble.gif "Olaf")

-## Current features

 ### Basic features
 	- Markdown support